Driftwood2D/Driftwood/docsrc/01_Engine_Usage/02_Configuration_File.md

 ## Structure of the Configuration File

+The engine will not make assumptions about configuration; all options must be present or it will not run.

 Here is the configuration file that comes with this version of the engine:

 ```